-At the end of 2008 Richard Edlin resigned to pursue a private consulting practice.
-Ken Dickens took over the principalship of the Institute and Geoff Beech became academic dean.
+At the end of 2008 Dr Richard Edlin resigned to pursue a private consulting practice.
+Dr Ken Dickens took over the principalship of the Institute and Prof Geoff Beech became academic dean.
 Chris Parker also joined the lecturing staff with special responsibilities in strategically considering all forms of online communications including the online learning portal.
 Chris spent 12 years previous to his appointment teaching at Nepean Christian School.
 After more than 30 years of service at Tyndale Christian School (including 19 years as deputy principal) and a number of years as adjunct lecturer with the National Institute, Dr Charlie Justins concluded his role with Tyndale Christian School and joined the Institute as senior lecturer.
-Other adjunct lecturers (normally school-based in various locations around Australia) have included Sue Barter, Christina Belcher, Caroline Blake, Melissa Brown, John Denning, Dr Jill Ireland, Dr David Jackson, Dr Charlie Justins, Allan Long, Dr Samson Makhado, Dr Fiona Partridge, Dr Andrew Schmidt, Don Taylor, Geoff Wilson, Dr Lindsay Graieg, Narelle Sketcher, Simon Matthews, David Gray, Peter Muddle, Miriam Lili, Chris Prior, Linda Hampstead, and Jacqui Stok.
+Other adjunct lecturers (normally school-based in various locations around Australia) have included Sue Barter, Christina Belcher, Caroline Blake, Melissa Brown, John Denning, Dr Jill Ireland, Dr David Jackson, Dr Charlie Justins, Allan Long, Dr Samson Makhado, Dr Fiona Partridge, Dr Andrew Schmidt, Don Taylor, Geoff Wilson, Dr Lindsay Graieg, Narelle Sketcher, Simon Matthews, David Gray, Peter Muddle, Miriam Lili, Dr Chris Prior, Dr Christine Furner, Dr Christopher Rayner, Linda Hampstead, and Jacqui Stok.

 In 2009 the National Institute for Christian Education strengthened its organic association with Christian Education National by co-locating with the national office and renewed its emphasis on school based professional development.
-In 2009 the National Institute for Christian Education became a teaching agent of Morling College and subsequently now has a third party arrangement with Morling College.
+In 2009 the National Institute for Christian Education became a teaching agent of Morling College and subsequently had a third party arrangement with Morling College.